hdp1213/billionaire/message_protocol.md

 Starts the game when enough clients have joined.
 Contains the starting hands for each client.
  - `hand`: array of cards objects.
- - `client_id`: client ID, so the client can confirm it has received the cards meant for it.

 #### `SUCCESSFUL_TRADE`:
 Gives a client a set of cards corresponding to a successful trade.
  - `cards`: array of cards objects.
- - `client_id`: client ID, so the client can confirm it has received the cards meant for it.
+ - `owner_id`: ID of the cards' original owner which the client can use at its own discretion.

+#### `CANCELLED_OFFER`:
+Returns to the client a cancelled offer they had previously added.
+ - `cards`: array of cards objects.

 #### `BOOK_EVENT`:
 Sent to all non-participants when a book event occurs, _i.e._ something